trutzzi/store_frontend/README.md

 ## Available Scripts
 ## Important
 (!)
-In Backend API you need to config database and here in front end the location url/port.
+In Backend API you need to config file located in (src/config.json) with database and location url/port for Back end API Rest from the project.

 In the project directory, you can run: